.06 General Requirements.

 (b) A utility shall designate a circuit a restricted circuit if only reserve hosting capacity is available.

-(c) A utility may determine the amount of reserve hosting capacity on a restricted circuit based on distributed energy resource forecasts or other factors including customer density, type of area served, and customer demographics of the circuit.
+(c) A utility shall determine the amount of reserve hosting capacity on a restricted circuit based on a circuit-specific assessment of distributed energy resource forecasts or other factors, including customer density, type of area served, and customer demographics of the circuit.

 (d) A utility may determine the aggregate generation of a small generator facility permitted to use an electric distribution circuit’s reserve hosting capacity and publish this information on their website.